Quasimaps to moduli spaces of sheaves: Obstruction theory

-which are essentially a mix of relative and absolute DT invariants of the relative geometry for different $\epsilon$-stabilities.
-However, we will not be concerned with any of the Donaldson--Thomas-type invariants defined above in the present work. \end{rmk}
+which are essentially a combination of relative and absolute Donaldson--Thomas invariants of the relative geometry for different $\epsilon$-stabilities.
+However, we will not be concerned with the absolute Donaldson--Thomas invariants defined above in the present work. \end{rmk}

 The discussion in \cite[Section 6]{CFKM} also applies to $\epsilon$-invariants in our setting.
 In particular, $\epsilon$-invariants satisfy an analogue of the Splitting Axiom in Gromov--Witten theory, and there exists a projection to the moduli of stable nodal curves